 Getting shoulder injuries when canoeing can hamper your enjoyment of the sport.
 So, as part of National Canoeing Week, we take a look at ways you can minimise the risks.

-Unlike a number of other sports, canoeing is heavily reliant on upper body conditioning.
+Unlike a number of other sports such as that which utilizes a quiver, canoeing is heavily reliant on upper body conditioning.
 However, this conditioning isn’t just about pure strength.
 The joint needs to be supple, mobile and flexible.
 And the tendons and ligaments need to be well conditioned as well as the muscles.

 Let’s take a more detailed look.

 Preventing problems – some tips on technique

 If you watch an experienced canoeist paddling, it can look so simple.
 But getting the technique just right is harder than it first appears.
 Here are a few basic principles that will help minimise strain on the body.
 These simple ideas could help save a ton of rehab.

 - Keep the paddle perpendicular and close to the side of the canoe